 Is a third-party vote a wasted vote?
 People frequently claim — implicitly or explicitly — that it is.
-I will argue that it isn’t.
+I will argue that it isn’t (here and on this podcast).
 Actually, voting third-party might be a solution to a long-standing problem.

 1. The Two Party Problem

 To begin, consider the two-party system.
 Ask yourself, “Is this the best system for nominating the greatest quantity of competent and viable candidates?”
 Obviously not.
 After all, the two-party system gives us only …well, two viable options!
 Think about it: the only system that can produce fewer viable candidates is a dictatorship.
 So any other (democratic) election system would be better than a two-party system.

 Let’s call this unfortunate situation the two-party problem.

 Obviously, a solution to the two-party problem requires more than two viable parties.

 2. Third Parties

 The good news is that so-called third parties already exist.
 The bad news is that none of them have produced viable candidates in US presidential elections.
 So what’s the hold up?
 It’s obvious: Not enough people vote for third parties.

 So if we want to overcome the two-party problem, then it seems that third parties will have to — among other things — receive more votes.